 On 4 February 2011 it was decided that Gazprom EP International would be this company, and over the next three years, the assets of Gazprom ЕР International B.V. and Gazprom zarubezhneftegaz were merged.

 Gazprom EP International currently operates in nearly 20 countries on 4 continents and participates in almost 40 projects of different scales.
-The key projects are implemented in Algeria, Vietnam, Bolivia, Uzbekistan, Tajikistan, Bangladesh and on the North Sea shelf (British, Danish and Dutch sectors).
+The key projects are implemented in Algeria, Vietnam, Bolivia, Uzbekistan, Tajikistan, Kyrgyzstan, Bangladesh and on the North Sea shelf (British, Danish and Dutch sectors).
 Negotiations are underway about Gazprom EP International’s possible participation in projects in a number of other countries.